-The accountable unit for the information security in the Company is the Information Department, with one information officer and several professional information engineers; they are in charge of establishing the information security policies for the Company, planning the information security measures, and implementing the related information security operations.
+In 2023, the Company has established a dedicated unit for information security, appointing an Information Security Supervisor and Information Security Personnel.; they are in charge of establishing the information security policies for the Company, planning the information security measures, and implementing the related information security operations.

-Due to the importance of the information security, the accountable unit reports the information security governance and implementation of the Company to the board of directors
+Due to the importance of the information security, the accountable unit reports the information security governance and implementation of the Company to the board of directors, Additionally, the audit team, consisting of auditors certified with ISO 27001 Information Security Auditor certification, conducts regular audits on the control operations of information security checks.

 - I. Targets of the information security policy: - 1.
 Maintain the continuous operations of various information systems. - 2.
 Prevent hackers and various viruses from invading and destructing. - 3.
 Prevent intentional improper and illegal use by humans. - 4.
 Prevent the leakage of confidential and sensitive data. - 5.
-Avoid negligence and incidents made by humans. - 6.
-Maintain security in the physical environment.
+Avoid negligence and incidents made by humans.

+6. Maintain security in the physical environment.